Insper/mlops/content/modules/04-int01/faq.md

 ## Interview subject

-We will focus mainly on the subjects studied in the previous classes:
+We will focus mainly on the subjects studied in the previous classes.
+For example, Interview 01 will focus on:

 - Introduction to MLOps
 - ML life cycle